 If you move forward a century, in 1968, Erling Persson, who since the late 1940s, sold women’s clothing under the corporate name of “Her,” bought the right to use the name Mauritz and thus it is Mauritz Widfors’s first name that lives on in the name of the global clothing giant, Hennes & Mauritz and later H&M.

 As an aside, Mauritz’s son Gunnar Widforss was a landscape painter and was successful in the United States, where a mountain peak in the Grand Canyon is named after him – Widforss Point.

-Support: Lot 788: “MAURITZ – WIDFORS” Target Ball, Sweden, 1875 – 1900.
+Support: Auction Lot 788: “MAURITZ – WIDFORS” Target Ball, Sweden, 1875 – 1900.
 Beautiful, light honey amber, 2-piece mold, rough sheared mouth, dia.
 2 5/8”, perfect.
 A very pretty target ball, nice light color, and with plenty of small bubbles throughout.
-Very rare, believed to be perhaps a dozen or so examples known. – The Ralph Finch Collection of Target Balls, Traps and Shooting Ephemera, An Absentee Auction in Six Parts – 2017-2019, John Pastor and American Glass Gallery
+Very rare, believed to be perhaps a dozen or so examples known. – The Ralph Finch Collection of Target Balls, Traps and Shooting Ephemera, An Absentee Auction in Six Parts – 2017-2019, John Pastor, American Glass Gallery

 Join the FOHBC: The Virtual Museum is a project of the Federation of Historical Bottle Collectors (FOHBC).
 To become a member.